 Yes, Office provides two Group Policy options that allow an administrator to customize which extensions are blocked.
 You'll find each of them under Office/Security Settings/.

 This policy setting allows you to specify which file extensions Office won’t block when they are embedded as an OLE package in an Office file by using the Object Packager control.
 If you enable this policy setting, enter the file extensions to allow, separated by semicolons.

 For example: exe;vbs;js

 Warning: Malicious scripts and executables can be embedded as an OLE package and can cause harm if clicked by the user.
-If extensions are added to this allow list, they lower the default security of the Office client by opening up attack surface that can be abused by an attacker.
+If extensions are added to this allow list, they can make Office less secure.

 Block additional file extensions for OLE embedding

 This policy setting allows you to specify additional file extensions that Office will block when they are embedded as an OLE package in an Office file by using the Object Packager control.

 If you enable this policy setting, enter the additional file extensions to block, separated by semicolons.

 For example: py;rb

 Note: If you add a file extension under both “Allow file extensions for OLE embedding” and “Block file extensions for OLE embedding”, the extension will be blocked.